uc-maysrt/it3038c-scripts/project3/README.md

 ```
 Resulting files will be named split_##.xlsx or split_##.csv

-## Known issue
+## Known issues
-At least with the original Excel file, I get a warning:
+1. At least with the original Excel file, I get a warning:
 ```
 C:\venv\giantfile\lib\site-packages\openpyxl\styles\stylesheet.py:221: UserWarning: Workbook contains no default style, apply openpyxl's default warn("Workbook contains no default style, apply openpyxl's default")
 ```
 However, this is not a showstopper.
 It is just a warning.
 Also worth noting that I did not get the same warning with the fake data.

+2. Not really an issue but a limitation of sorts.
+It will not work with xls files.
+XLS files are files created by Office 2003 and earlier.
+Microsoft changed their file formats beginning in Office 2007 to include an additional "x" (docx, xlsx, pptx, etc.)